-YRMC's Diabetes Self Management Education Program is recognized by the American Diabetes Association.
-Our diabetes educators are certified by the American Association of Diabetes Educators and can work with you and your family to create a diabetes management plan.
+The YRMC Diabetes Self-Management Education Program is recognized by the American Diabetes Association.
+Our diabetes educator can work with you and your family to create a diabetes management plan.

 The program begins with an individual one-hour appointment with a diabetes educator to put together a management plan.
 Next, the patient attends four weekly two-hour group classes over the next month.
 The patient is invited to bring along a "significant other" to learn about diabetes self management and to help carry out the self management plan.
 A final one-hour group class is offered three months after the patient completes the series of classes to review their progress and to identify solutions to any problems.